What is acupuncture?

 Psychological conditions: depression, phobias, emotional disturbances, anxiety, nervousness and addictions such as smoking.

 Acupuncture points are the specific points located along the meridians where the Qi (pronounced "Chi", means energy) is both concentrated and accessible.
 Acupuncture engages the Qi by inserting needles at these specific points, the goal being to restore the proper flow of Qi.
 Each point has a predictable effect upon the vital energy passing through it and as the body regains its natural balance, well-being returns.

 Billions of people have testified that acupuncture is effective and lots of controlled studies both in China and West shown that acupuncture works for a variety of diseases.
-Some researches found acupuncture stimulates the nervous system.
-It effects both peripheral nerve and central nervous system.
+Some researchers found acupuncture stimulates the nervous system.
+It affects both peripheral nerve and central nervous system.
 Other researches revealed that acupuncture help brain release morphine-like substances (endorphins), which helps relieve the pain, calm and relax the body.